 - Mix all well with wooden spoon.
 Roll dough into large round balls.
 Place on baking sheet and flatten slightly.
 If you would like to make shaped biscuits (hearts for Valentine’s Day, stars for Christmas, etc.), after flattening, press cookie cutter into dough and then remove excess dough and return it to the bowl.
 Repeat.
 Separate biscuits by about an inch.

 - Bake for about 10 to 12 minutes, until slightly firm to touch and golden brown on the bottoms.
 Enjoy plain, with butter, with almond butter, with jam, with a meal, soup, or as tea biscuits.

+I bake my sweet potatoes in the microwave and then immediately empty the sweet potato (less the skin, of course) into the mixing bowl.
+The sweet potatoes are so soft, that I don’t even mash them.
+Just stirring all the ingredients with the wooden spoon while the sweet potatoes are still hot mashes them enough.
+If you are starting with cold sweet potatoes, you may need to mash them first to ensure they will mix well with the other ingredients.
 If you reduce the sugar, you will most likely need to add some flour to offset the volume lost, and texture will change slightly.
 Because the dough is vegan, you can taste it until you get the sweetness desired.
 For a spicy, less sweet version, add a little cayenne or chipotle powder—maybe ½ tsp—to the recipe.